zchking/docs/pages/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio.md

 In this tutorial, we will show how [**Katalon Studio**](https://www.katalon.com) is used to test the drag and drop feature in a web application.

-This tutorial assumes that you are familiar with the tool’s basic features.
+This tutorial assumes that you are familiar with the tool's basic features.
 To have a quick idea of how it works or to review the interface please refer to [Kickstart your automation testing using Katalon Studio](https://www.katalon.com/tutorials/kickstart-automation-testing-using-katalon-studio/) or [Katalon Studio User Guides](https://docs.katalon.com/x/oArR).

 There are different common implementation methods for the drag and drop feature, which each needs to be addressed differently when testing, including:

 *   Using pure JavaScript to handle drag and drop with popular JavaScript frameworks like [jQuery](http://jqueryui.com/droppable/#default).
-*   Using HTML5 Drag and Drop, which is detailed in w3schools’ HTML Drag and Drop tutorial.
+*   Using HTML5 Drag and Drop, which is detailed in w3schools' HTML Drag and Drop tutorial.

 Create automation tests for JavaScript Drag and Drop
 ----------------------------------------------------